-- 1 Calculation of electricity and gas usage in kWh from utility bills; - 2 Supplier invoices and employees' expenses for calculating transport fuel; and - 3 Conversions to kWh and CO2 equivalent (where applicable) in accordance with Government Greenhouse gas reporting: conversion factors 2019.
+- 1 Calculation of electricity and gas usage in kWh from utility bills; - 2 Supplier invoices and employees' expenses for calculating transport fuel; and - 3 In accordance with Government Greenhouse Gas Reporting: Conversion Factors 2019.

 Energy Savings Opportunity Scheme (ESOS)

 The company fell into scope for the Energy Savings Opportunity Scheme (ESOS) in the financial year, exceeding the turnover, balance sheet total and employee number thresholds.
 Under the ESOS rules, all operations, facilities, assets and supply arrangements within the organisation were assessed for inclusion in the scheme.
 The company engaged Envantage, who allocated a Lead Assessor to perform the ESOS phase 3 assessment.